 Steve Jobs turned Apple into a global icon not by doing one thing right, but by relentlessly improving everything.
 From typography to tactile design, no detail was too small for perfection.
-Jobs’ laser-focus on detail formed the foundation of the Steve Jobs sales strategy: combine great product design, exceptional marketing, and strong profit margins to dominate the market.
+Jobs’ laser focus on detail formed the foundation of Steve Jobs’ sales strategy: combine great product design, exceptional marketing, and strong profit margins to dominate the market.

 Great Technology × Great Marketing × High Margins × Large Sales Volume = Record-Breaking Profit